 I am a scientist trained in acoustic phonetics, speech perception, and auditory neuroscience.
 I study the perception and representation of speech sounds, especially as it relates to distinctive feature theory, auditory attention, and speech intelligibility.

-Postdoctoral research associate, Laboratory for Auditory Brain Science & Neuroengineering ([LABS]N, PI: Adrian KC Lee), part of the Institute for Learning & Brain Sciences at the University of Washington.
-Current research projects:
+Current position: postdoctoral research associate, Laboratory for Auditory Brain Science & Neuroengineering ([LABS]N, PI: Adrian KC Lee), part of the Institute for Learning & Brain Sciences at the University of Washington.

 - PhD in Linguistics (University of Washington, 2013): “Prosody, intelligibility and familiarity in speech perception” (PDF).
 Committee: Richard Wright (chair), Erick Gallun, Sharon Hargus, Gina-Anne Levow.